-One bad customer service experience can swear you off a product forever.
+One bad customer service experience can tarnish your opinion of a product or a brand indefinitely.

 So, how can brands actually earn the loyalty of customers?
 How can customer service professionals consistently delight and empower customers so they not only keep coming back, but they refer family and friends to become customers, too?

 To answer this question, we've curated a list of B2B and B2C brands that are established as industry leaders -- and that deliver exceptional customer service.
 And because no two brands are created equal, we've distilled lessons and wisdom from each story that any customer service professional or brand can apply to their own strategies today.

 But, before we dive into those examples, we need to set a baseline for what "good" customer service is.